 Data Processing of Metabolite Features - Metabolomics data was normalized using sulfamethazine as a single internal standard as described previously.21 Briefly, any feature containing a 0 value across any sample was discarded, and values for each remaining feature were divided by the observed value for sulfamethazine within each sample.
 This resulting value was then log10 transformed and multiplied by 1E6.

-Biomarker Identification – An ensemble feature selection approach, which combines Mann-Whitney-U test, Pearson and Spearman correlations, logistic regression, and four variable importance measures derived from two different implementations of the random forest algorithms cforest and randomforest was employed as an R-package to select features with minimal bias 22.
+Biomarker Identification – An ensemble feature selection approach, which combines the Mann-Whitney-U test, Pearson and Spearman correlations, logistic regression, and four variable importance measures derived from two different implementations of the random forest algorithms cforest and randomforest was employed as an R-package to select features with minimal bias 22.

 Metadata Assessment – Metadata correlations were assessed in the following manner.
 First, categorical metadata associations were determined using MWU or Kruskall-Wallis tests when appropriate.
 Continuous metadata associations were determined using Pearson correlation.
 Associations in the figures represent the -log10 (P-value) of each test.
 All tests were performed in R.